The MA in Social Care Leadership and Management commenced in September 2016

 The vision for this programme is to develop excellence in social care leadership and management.
 Students will be facilitated to develop their capacities in delivering social care services grounded in the highest ethical standards of care, continuing education and research.

-The Programme will be largely offered at the new DIT central campus in Grangegorman, Dublin 7 (view video).
+The Programme will be largely offered at the TU Dublin campus in Grangegorman, Dublin 7 (view video).

 View a digital brochure on the course here

 The Programme will include the following core modules:

 Students will have the opportunity to avail of a range of elective modules (10 ECTS credits) from other MA Programmes in the School (run subject to viable group sizes).
 Examples include: